top of page

 Description

 Our first insight into the site is this same plan.
-A heap is shown which may be a remnant of the limekiln or quarry working next door, alongside a single building in the centre of the enclosure.
-There is nothing else apparent despite Carr building here for some 6 years prior so it's likely they were simply built on the quay, perhaps on berths.
-Housing also popped up next door on land owned by Elizabeth Ogle, which may have accomodated some of Carr's workers.
+A heap is shown, which may be a remnant of the limekiln or quarry working next door, alongside a single building in the centre of the enclosure.
+There is nothing else apparent despite Carr building here for some six years prior, so it’s likely they were simply built on the quay, perhaps on berths.
+Housing also popped up next door on land owned by Elizabeth Ogle, which may have accommodated some of Carr’s workers.

 Less than a dozen vessels were built here.
-From 1833, 8 ships destined to move general cargo and coal were produced until 1836.
-One of their ships, a brig named "Vigilant", was ironically wrecked on a voyage from the Tyne to Swinemunde in Poland with a cargo of coal.
-It ran ashore at Anholt, Germany to prevent sinking.
+From 1833, eight ships destined to move general cargo and coal were produced until 1836.
+One of their ships, a brig named “Vigilant”, was ironically wrecked on a voyage from the Tyne to Swinemunde in Poland with a cargo of coal.
+It ran ashore at Anholt, Germany, to prevent sinking.

 'Sketches of The Coal Mines in Northumberland and Durham' T.H.Hair, published in 1844